-b) Sierra Alta Property
+c) Sierra Alta Property

 - The Sierra Alta Property is comprised of one exploration permit which consists of certain mining claims in the Asturias region in northwestern Spain.
 The Company applied for the permit on November 18, 2013 and received notice that the property had been granted on July 8, 2015.
 The concession was valid for a three-year term and was renewable for equal and successive periods of three years.
-Permit renewals were submitted in 2020, and the renewal is still pending. - On April 20, 2020, the Company signed a binding letter agreement with Western Metallica Corp. ("Western"), a private company, pursuant to which Western may earn a 55% interest in the Sierra Alta project (the "Sierra Transaction").
+Permit renewals were submitted in 2020, and a one-year extension was granted subsequent to September 30, 2022, extending the permit until October 19, 2023. - On April 20, 2020, the Company signed a binding letter agreement with Western, pursuant to which Western may earn a 55% interest in the Sierra Alta project (the "Sierra Transaction").
+The Company entered into an amending agreement with Western in June 2022.
 A director and officer of Western is also a director and officer of the Company.
-Refer to Note 12. - To earn its 55% interest, Western shall: - 1.
+Refer to Note 13. - To earn its 55% interest, Western shall: - 1.
 Pay \$50,000 in cash to the Company (paid); - 2.
-Issue 500,000 shares of Western to the Company upon the renewal of the license for the Sierra Alta project; - 3.
-Spend \$500,000 on mineral exploration of the project within 24 months of the signing of the definitive agreement, and; - 4.
-Enter into a binding joint venture agreement with the Company.
+Issue 786,632 shares of Western to the Company (completed on September 27, 2022- see Note 6); - 3.
+Spend \$500,000 on mineral exploration of the project prior to December 31, 2022 (completed subsequent to September 30, 2022), and; - 4.
+Enter into a binding joint venture agreement with the Company (in process).

-8. COMMON SHARES
+10. COMMON SHARES